Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 ## Conclusion

-The .NET mapping library landscape evolved significantly in 2025.
-AutoMapper's licensing change prompted many teams to reevaluate their options, leading to increased interest in alternative approaches.
+The .NET mapping library landscape has evolved significantly in 2025, driven primarily by AutoMapper's transition to a commercial licensing model.
+This shift has accelerated the adoption of modern source generator-based alternatives.

-AutoMapper remains a mature, feature-rich mapper with commercial licensing considerations.
-Mapster offers good performance with minimal configuration, worth monitoring for activity.
-Mapperly provides explicit, transparent source generation for mapping.
-Facet is fundamentally different as a DTO generator with integrated mapping capabilities.

-Each library makes different tradeoffs around generation vs. mapping (Facet generates DTOs; others map between existing ones), explicitness vs. convention (Mapperly vs. Facet/Mapster), runtime vs. compile-time (AutoMapper vs. source generators), verbosity vs. magic (spectrum across all libraries), and maturity vs. modern features (AutoMapper vs. newer alternatives).

-Your choice should depend on whether you want generated DTOs or manual DTOs (Facet generates; others map), team preferences (explicit vs. implicit), performance requirements, licensing constraints, feature needs (bidirectional, flattening, etc.), existing codebase considerations, and long-term maintenance concerns.
+**The Four Approaches:**

+- **AutoMapper** remains a mature option with extensive ecosystem support, but now requires licensing consideration
+- **Mapster** offers a middle-ground with good performance and minimal configuration, though future development trajectory should be monitored
+- **Mapperly** provides explicit, transparent compile-time generation for teams that value clarity and type safety
+- **Facet** takes a unique approach by generating your DTOs entirely, not just the mapping logic between them

+**Key Decision Factors:**

+Your choice ultimately depends on several factors:

+1. **Philosophy**: Do you want to write your DTOs manually (AutoMapper/Mapster/Mapperly) or have them generated from source models (Facet)?
+2. **Performance**: Source generators (Facet, Mapperly) offer the best runtime performance
+3. **Developer Experience**: Consider your team's preference for explicit vs. convention-based approaches
+4. **Licensing**: Budget and license compatibility requirements
+5. **Features**: Bidirectional mapping, flattening, and EF projection needs
+6. **Maintenance**: Long-term support and community size

-There's no universal "best" choice - evaluate based on your specific context and constraints.
-The most fundamental question is whether you want a tool that generates your DTOs (Facet) or a tool that maps between DTOs you've already written (all the others).
+There's no universal "best" choice.
+Evaluate based on your project's specific requirements, team preferences, and long-term maintenance considerations.
+The most fundamental decision is whether you want a DTO generator with mapping capabilities or a pure mapping library.

 ## Resources